 Gandhi-Rue also has a passion for sharing her food knowledge by teaching classes, either privately by appointment or on Sundays when the restaurant is closed (advance registration required and they sell out quickly).
 Watch The Kitchen’s Facebook page for free 30-meal cooking demonstrations shown live online and meant for home cooks to follow along.

-Jennifer Reifschneider – executive chef at Woodfire Grille
+Jennifer Reifschneider – executive chef at The Belmont

-Chef Jen Reifschneider loves to take a classic and make it new again, and you can get a taste for that style at Woodfire Grille, the signature steakhouse inside Kansas Star Casino.
-The menu offers USDA Prime grade steaks, inspired fresh seafood and other entrees that rotate seasonally and are served in a cozy, fireside atmosphere.
+Chef Jen Reifschneider loves to take a classic and make it new again, and you can get a taste for that style at The Belmont, a popular restaurant and bar in Wichita's College Hill neighborhood.

 Reifschneider returned to the Wichita area after earning a degree in business administration at Ball State University in Muncie, Indiana, and pursuing her passion for cooking with a culinary degree from the Art Institute of Colorado in Denver.
 She describes her cooking style as classical cuisine meets modern technique.